Updated: September 8, 2020

-With stunning coastline and beautiful red sand, Prince Edward Island has become a popular Canadian Maritime destination.
+With a beautiful coastline and stunning red sand, Prince Edward Island has become a popular Canadian Maritime destination.
 It’s small and picturesque, unique in its history, and home to an incredible cuisine with some of the freshest seafood available anywhere in the world.
-Whether you’re looking to eat fresh mussels right next to the sea, learn about Canada’s history, get outdoors, or go on an epic coastal road trip, Prince Edward Island should be on your Canadian bucket list.
+Whether you’re looking to eat fresh mussels right next to the sea, learn about Canada’s history, get outdoors for some hiking, or go on a fun and scenic coastal road trip, Prince Edward Island should be on your Canadian bucket list.

 PEI is also the smallest province in Canada, and so unlike our other provincial travel guides, we’ll focus on the entire province rather than splitting it out into different regions.
 After all, you can drive the entire length of the island in less than three hours.
-It is, however, sandwiched in-between other Atlantic provinces as well, such as New Brunswick, Nova Scotia, and Newfoundland.
+It is, however, sandwiched in-between other Atlantic provinces as well, such as New Brunswick, Nova Scotia, and Newfoundland, so if you have more time, you can always extend your trip and truly take in the splendour of Atlantic Canada.

 To learn more about Prince Edward Island, including what to do, where to go, and how to get there, this travel guide is for you!